 The financial position and results of operations of the Company's foreign subsidiaries are measured using the local currency as the functional currency.
 Accordingly, assets and liabilities are translated into U.S. dollars using current exchange rates as of the balance sheet date.
 Revenues and expenses are translated at average exchange rates prevailing during the year.
-Translation adjustments arising from differences in exchange rates are included as a separate component of stockholders' deficit.
+Translation adjustments arising from differences in exchange rates are included as a separate component of stockholders' equity (deficit).
 Gains and losses resulting from foreign currency transactions are included in the consolidated statements of operations.
-Foreign exchange transaction losses aggregating \$12,000, \$174,000 and \$272,000 are included in other non-operating expense for 1997, 1998, and 1999, respectively
+Foreign exchange transaction losses aggregating \$174,000, \$272,000 and \$289,000 are included in other non-operating expense for 1998, 1999, and 2000, respectively.